-Quick Zone: Located on the first floor of the Math/Science Complex is a popular spot that provides quality Smart Market Grab and Go and fresh brewed Jazzman's Coffee as well as cold beverages.
+Quick Zones: Located on the first floor of the Math/Science Complex and in the Trojan Center.
+The Quick Zones are a popular spot that provides quality Smart Market Grab and Go and fresh brewed Jazzman's Coffee as well as cold beverages.